 IntelliJ has a great comparison view: Cmd-9 to see the local changes, the Cmd-D to see the differences.
 You can whip through the changes (using Cmd-forward arrow) and make sure copyrights are up to date as you review the changes prior to a commit.

 Always provide a commit message.
 Howard generally tries to work off the JIRA, so his commit message is often:

 TAP5-1234: Make the Foo Widget more Ajax-tastic!

 It is very important to include the JIRA issue id in the commit.
-This is used in many places: JIRA links issues to the SVN commits for that issue (very handy for seeing what changed as part of a bug fix).
-The Hudson CI server does as well, and will actually link SVN commits to issues after succesfully building.
+This is used in many places: JIRA links issues to the Git commits for that issue (very handy for seeing what changed as part of a bug fix).
+The Hudson CI server does as well, and will actually link Git commits to issues after succesfully building.

 All Tapestry committers should be registerred with JIRA and part of the tapestry-developers JIRA group.

 Every committer is invited to look at the list of 'Review for closing' issues and review them as it contains probably outdated or no more valid issues.

 There's also a list of all Open issue about the project.